hamon-in/lycaeum.in/_posts/2014-09-01-public_sessions.markdown

 If you're interested, please fill in [this form](https://docs.google.com/forms/d/1guydgZMTtsqNd25vU8tbut9L2j51ej52cD-ieoT8np0/viewform).
 The number of seats are limited so please don't fill in the form unless you're sure you're coming.

 See you there!

+*Update:* This session was concluded on 14/Sep and the code is available at https://github.com/TheLycaeum/pygame